Azure/blobxfer/docs/98-performance-considerations.md

 MD5 hashing will impose some performance penalties to check if the file should be uploaded or downloaded.
-For instance, if uploading and the local file is determined to be different than it's remote counterpart, then the time spent performing the MD5 comparison is lost.
+For instance, if uploading and the local file is determined to be different than it's remote counterpart, then the time spent performing the MD5 comparison is effectively "lost."

 ## Client-side Encryption
 Client-side encryption will naturally impose a performance penalty on `blobxfer` both for uploads (encrypting) and downloads (decrypting) depending upon the processor speed and number of cores available.
-Additionally, for uploads, encryption is not parallelizable and is in-lined with the main process.
+Additionally, for uploads, encryption is not parallelizable within an object and is in-lined with the main process.

+## Resume Files (Databases)
+Enabling resume support may slightly impact performance as a key-value shelve for bookkeeping is kept on disk and is updated frequently.

 ## pyOpenSSL
 As of requests 2.6.0 and Python versions < 2.7.9 (i.e., interpreter found on